 ipaymy is a Singapore-based firm that has presence in other countries like Australia, Hong Kong, and Malaysia.

 It lets customers pay their largest expenses by credit card.
-This eases the burden on payments that usually require cash only, like shop rent, workers’ salaries, and tax payments.
+This eases the burden on payments that usually require only cash, like shop rent, workers’ salaries, and tax payments.

-SMEs get to meet monthly payment obligations while keeping cash available to fuel growth, ipaymy said.
+SMEs get to meet monthly payment obligations while keeping cash available to fuel growth, said ipaymy.

 “For example, office rent is usually collected in cash.
-With ipaymy, users can tap on the service to unlock cash to pay for shop rent,” said ipaymy.
+With ipaymy, users can tap on the service to unlock cash to pay for shop rent.”

-“What they need to do is to simply input their credit card information, choose a payment category, fill in the required information, and have the payment dedicated for rental made in as little as two business days.”
+“What they need to do is to simply input their credit card information, choose a payment category, fill in the required information, and have the payment dedicated for rental made in as little as two business days,” it added.

 While the payee receives the funds from ipaymy two working days later, the payer only needs to settle the amount once their credit card statement is due.